 Psycho Salesmanship --- Part One

 What a shame the startling effect of a groundbreaking new film can be only felt by those who come to it first.
-My initial exposure to Psycho was on television, so I’ll never relate to seismic shocks felt by traumatized viewers wandering out of first-run New York theatres during that summer of 1960.
+My initial exposure to Psycho was on television, so I’ll never relate to traumatized viewers wandering out of first-run New York theatres during that summer of 1960.
 Biggest problem with a life spent in adoration of classic movies is the fact you’ll never get the rocker punch folks received when these things were new.
 We can read about opening nights of Gone With The Wind, A Star Is Born, or House Of Wax, but never mind feeling what they felt, no matter the restorations placed before us.
 Chasing a sensation likened to that experienced long ago in crowded and excited auditoriums is pretty much what this site is about, tempered by realization we’ll never come within hailing distance armed with nothing other than yellowed ads, faded photos and a few memories.
-How many of us grizzled moviegoing vets lucked into seminal shows on the front end?
-Southeastern venues were first to get Bonnie and Clyde and The Wild Bunch, long before these two were discovered by any sort of critical establishment (and prior to TWB being chopped down for general release length).
+How many of even veteran moviegoers saw seminal shows on the front end?
+Southeastern venues were first to get Bonnie and Clyde and The Wild Bunch, long before these were discovered by a critical establishment (and prior to TWB being cut for general release length).
 My sole voyage of discovery, as in being among those truly first in line, took place in the summer of 1975, when our USC class was directed to a screening room on the Universal lot to see a brand new movie about sharks.
 Beyond that sketchy description, I had no information.
 Jaws wasn’t set to open for at least another two weeks, so we knew from nothing what lay in wait.
 I do remember screams among my classmates.
-Being twenty-one, I thought I’d experienced my last (literal) jolt in a theatre upon seeing The Haunting back in 1963, but this one left all of us gasping.
-For once in our spoiler-contaminated lives, we’d had no one to prepare (that is, ruin) us for the experience.
+For once in our spoiler-contaminated lives, we had no one to prepare us for the experience.
 I remember the film’s mechanical shark parked forlornly on a trailer as we crossed Universal's lot afterward.
-Just another prop awaiting storage, but quite a kick encountering such a thing only steps from having seen the movie.
-My digression here is just by way of imagining what a similar Psycho initiation might have been like --- entering those magic portals (and what gorgeous marquees these are!) a mere callow on-the-cusp-of-the-sixties youth, knowing not that your senses are about to be assailed in a manner hitherto unknown among moviegoers.
+Just another prop awaiting storage, but fun encountering such a thing but steps from having watched the movie.
+My digression here is just by way of imagining what a similar Psycho initiation might have been like --- entering those magic portals (and what striking marquees these are), knowing not that your senses are to be assailed in ways unknown to that time.
 Reliable accounts say many screamed and fled for home.
 Police were summoned to calm disturbances.
 I’ve read of such incidents during first-run engagements of Frankenstein in 1931, but weren’t we past this by 1960?
-May-be, but was this only because there’d been no one like Hitchcock to take up the challenge of upending us anew?
+May-be, but was this only because there’d been no one like Hitchcock to upend us anew?
 Psycho demonstrated it was still possible to shatter senses on a mass scale.
 Jaws has perhaps come closest since, but what else?

 Photo Captions